marcusoftnet/marcusoftnet.github.io/_posts/2018-06-05-refactoring-an-old-koa---or-how-i-learned-a-lot-modern-javascript_v.md

 Ok - here's a little glitch in my plan.
 Because this app, by its own, doesn't care where it is mounted.
 But that causes problem since I get double slashes.
 The `ctx.originalUrl` is just `/`.

-I tried to change the urls for my app to now have a slash in front but ended up with some wierd errors.
+I tried to change the urls for my app to now have a slash in front but ended up with some weird errors.
 So I decided to go the hacky route instead like this:

 ```javascript
 const url = `${ctx.originalUrl}/${insertedUser._id}`.replace("//", "/");